 This piece is unique in the Cardano Mythos Collection, because it's an original image of Goguen!
-There are only a couple pictures of him on the internet and they are very low resolution, so I used a combination of Adobe Photoshop and AI driven tools on top of an existing oil painting of another person.
+There are only a couple of pictures of him on the internet and they are very low resolution, so I used a combination of Adobe Photoshop and AI driven tools on top of an existing oil painting of another person.
 What came out of that process is a portrait of a smiling middle aged Joseph Goguen that I am very proud to have brought to life!

 In addition to the high res video file, the purchase of this NFT comes with a high res still image of this portrait as well!